steven-halla/casino_hell/README.md

 maybe do this via a counter say every 10 games we can change the welcome messge this means all games will need to back to the welcome screen or we just make a new screen type that only triggers on counter of 10

+rib demon slots:
+every time you lose you get plucked, but its hell so it regrows. having a high body  can deflect the rib snatchers  or even reduce damage

+each game needs 2 stats attached to it

+opossum in a can game states:
+Welcome screen-has welcome message
+THere is no need for a bet screen

+pick_screen
+if you are here, subtract money from player pool

+play again screen: select play again or quit